gkemlin/1D_basis_optimization/README.md

 the computations, saves them in the associated folder (in `.json` files) and then automatically plots the results in these folders (in `.pdf` files).

-To perform the computations, first open the Julia shell with `julia --project` and then run
+To perform the computations, first open the Julia shell with `julia --project` from the location of this repository and then run
 ```
 using Pkg
 Pkg.instantiate()